chnm/crdh-jekyll/_essays/v02-06-black-placemaking-in-texas.md

-These rural Texas landscapes, historically associated with exclusion and even hate crimes,[^5] are simultaneously under-recognized and unprotected sites holding evidence of Black freedom seeking articulated through placemaking.
+These rural Texas landscapes, historically associated with exclusion and even hate crimes,[^5] are simultaneously under-recognized and unprotected sites holding evidence of Black freedom-seeking articulated through placemaking.
 For example, Huff Creek, in Jasper County, (depicted in Figure 1) was a little known freedom colony.
 The 1998 dragging death of James Byrd, which took place on the community's main road, overshadowed the